kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ### Transforming the experienced-based brain

 - I begin my trauma therapy study and practice with Stephen Terrell from Austin Texas.
+- When I was [on my knees in January 2019](#january-2019), I had prayed to Mary for help, and somehow I came across [Steve's website](https://www.austinattach.com/).
+- I watched a few videos and listened to some lectures.

+<iframe width="672" height="378" src="https://www.youtube.com/embed/MGkLEPmdkcE" title="Transforming The Experience Based Brain | Stephen Terrell" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+- Something resonated strongly.
+- I noticed the picture of Bernadette behind his desk in his office.
+- My intuition was telling me he could help me, and so I reached out to him.
+- He said he wasn't able to take me on as a client as he was too busy, and in Texas, but instead he suggested I attend his courses and learn about the practice.
 - I attend the first in-person course in Cork Ireland in February.

 !!! tip "Visions past and future"
     - About 75 people, professional therapists and others, turned up for that first course in Cork.
     - At the end of the first day, Steve told us we may dream about him that night.
 He was joking of course.
-    - I did dream of Steve.
-Well, his voice directed the dream.
+    - I did dream of Steve that night.
+Well, his voice commented in the dream.
     - I had two visions, one of the past and one of the future.
-    - In the first vision, I am pre-verbal, about 1 year old, and I'm practicing walking in the kitchen by hanging onto the cupboard and draws and going around.
+    - In the first vision, I am pre-verbal, about 1 year old, and I'm practicing walking in the kitchen by hanging onto the cupboard and drawers and pulling myself around.
     - My aunt is looking after me and my cousin.
 I'm not sure where my mother is.
     - Suddenly, from behind, hands grab my throat and start to squeeze.
 I can't breath or speak and I'm terrified.
 I don't know who is behind me throttling me.
     - My aunt's voice says from behind, "Oh look, someone's throttling you Katie".
     - My cousin is going ballistic, screaming and crying.
-    - I wake a little, shocked and sweating.
-I fall back to sleep.
+    - I wake a little back in Cork, shocked and sweating.
+I fall back to sleep again.
     - It is my wedding day, except, I'm looking at myself through the eyes of the groom.
     - We are outside.
 It is spring time and we are among a semi-circle of trees.